Sage-Bionetworks-Workflows/eks-stack/modules/postgres-cloud-native-operator/README.md

 # Purpose
 The purpose of this module is to deploy the `Cloudnative PG` helm chart <https://github.com/cloudnative-pg/charts/tree/main>.
-This will deploy both the operator.
+This will deploy the operator to the cluster.

 The `database` deployment is a part of another module.
 This allows us to add a single operator to a cluster and deploy 1 or more databases to that cluster.